Julius Green: Capture and spy work

-On 12 June 1940, Green and his brigade were captured at St. Valéry-en-Caux, after Major General Victor Fortune and French troops surrendered to Erwin Rommel.
+On 12 June 1940, Green and his brigade were captured at St. Valery-en-Caux, after Major General Victor Fortune and French troops surrendered to Erwin Rommel.
 He travelled from camp to camp—staying at Blechhammer, Lamsdorf, Sandbostel, Westertimke, and Heyderbreck—providing dental work for both German troops and fellow prisoners of war, and eventually ended up at Colditz Castle.
 He had to hide his Judaism from troops there, disposing of his identity tags and claiming to be Presbyterian; at one stage, he narrowly escaped punishment for this deception through an assertion from Captain Hugh Dickie, a Medical Officer, that he had been circumcised for medical reasons.

 Shortly after his capture, MI9, a department of the War Office which routinely communicated with PoWs, recruited Green as a spy.
 His role was to communicate between Colditz and London through coded letters.
 Letters he sent to his family in Dunfermline between 1941 and 1944 would contain lines that were, to native speakers, effectively nonsense; however, these were coded messages to be decrypted by Intelligence staff in London.
 MI9 provided his family draft letters to send back to the camp, as well as some from fictional correspondents invented by the War Office.

 German soldiers staffing the PoW camps only possessed a limited knowledge of English, so the code remained undetected.
 The letters contained information that was seemingly innocent—in one, he wrote about a relationship with made-up girlfriend "Philippa".
 He provided information on Germany troop movements and railways lines, what troops should bring with them should they too be captured, as well as which materials should be sent to Colditz to help PoWs escape.
 He also exposed an English Nazi informant through his work, who after the war was prosecuted for treason.